 Yes, while a VPN will protect your internet connection from being spied on and compromised, it is completely possible to get hacked while using a VPN, if you allow someone to know your username and password or invite malware yourself.

-If you are using one of these best VPN services of 2021, you will never be hacked.
+If you are using one of these best VPN services, you will never be hacked.
 But, even then, it doesn’t make you completely immune to any cyberattack.

 You will be safer when using a VPN, but an idea of using a VPN and where will make it more effective.